 - Sling for 3-5 Days as pain requires.
-May discontinue when comfortable. - Cold pack to shoulder for 3-5 days, as needed - Day 1: May change dressing and shower directly over the wounds at that time - Day 2: Begin passive pendulum exercises immediately - First post-op visit with physician's assistant at 10-14 days following surgery. o Wound inspection and suture removal. - Overhead use of the arm is expected to be painful until the resected bone surface is recoated with fibrocartilage at 6-8 weeks post-op.
+May discontinue when comfortable. - Cold pack to shoulder for 3-5 days, as needed - Day 1: May change dressing and shower directly over the wounds at that time - Day 2: Begin passive pendulum exercises immediately, active assistive exercises on post operative - First post-op visit with physician's assistant at 10-14 days following surgery. - Wound inspection and suture removal. - Overhead use of the arm is expected to be painful until the resected bone surface is recoated with fibrocartilage at 6-8 weeks post-op.
 Although it is somewhat painful, it is safe to move the arm into a full overhead position and full range of motion should be encouraged.
-If debridement of a partial-thickness rotator cuff tear was performed, early progress with active range of motion will be slower.
+If debridement of a partialthickness rotator cuff tear was performed, early progress with active range of motion will be slower.

-STRENGTHENING PROGRAM
+STREGTHENING PROGRAM